connormcmk/option/gitcoin.md

+## What's Option?

-Option is a governance framework so that it’s only profitable for companies to do good and a tool for communities to choose for themselves what counts as good.
+Option is a governance product that makes it only profitable for companies to do good, and a tool for communities to choose for themselves what counts as good.

+## Why use Option?

 #### For consumers:
 1. It's easy to express personal values in a way that will change companies' behavior